robertsan96/robertsan96.github.io/content/posts/no-laptop-no-problem-london/index.md

 2. Creating a new markdown post
 3. Pushing changes to the main branch, where the GitHub workflow is going to use Hugo to build the static website

 Well, sounds easy.
 Let's do that on mobile then.
-The first think I thought about was to find an app to write MarkDown, then upload the file via the GitHub website and voila!
+The first thing I thought about was to find an app to write MarkDown, then upload the file via the GitHub website and voila!

 Too easy.